jangler/faunatone/docs/config.md

 **MidiInPortNumber** - The index of the MIDI input port used. -1 means none.

+**MidiInputChannels** - How to interpret input from different MIDI channels.
+`ignore` means that all input channels are identical. `octaves` means that channel 1 is mapped to the base octave, channel 2 is mapped an octave higher, and so on.

 **MidiOutPortNumber** - The index of the MIDI output port used. -1 means none.
 Can use multiple port numbers, separated by spaces; in this case, the first port is the default.